sbourdelin/linux/Documentation/printk-formats.rst

 		1b 62 20 5c 43 07 22 90 0d 5d

-few examples show how the conversion would be done (the result string without surrounding quotes)::
+A few examples show how the conversion would be done (the result string without surrounding quotes)::

 		%*pE		"\eb \C\a"\220\r]"